-If you deep-select the Column Container by double-clicking it (or by right-clicking the Column Container in the Project Browser and selecting “Deep-Select”), then the breakpoint values actually get there own portion of the Property Editor at the top:
+If you deep-select the Column Container by double-clicking it (or by right-clicking the Column Container in the Project Browser and selecting "Deep-Select"), then the breakpoint values actually get their own portion of the Property Editor at the top:

 I’ve recently gotten into using flex containers for basically everything but I want to know if I’m going about it the right way.
 When I’m using a flex container for more complicated layouts, more than a single row or column, the way I do it consists of several flex containers nested in flex containers nested in etc…

 This works for me but is there a better way or more elegant way?

 This has been my approach, yes.
 I usually have my root container as a Flex in